 Across the globe, society is changing.
-Countries worldwide are adapting their laws to recognize LGBTQ rights: this year we can add both Austria and Australia to the list approving same-sex marriage.
+Countries worldwide are adapting their laws to recognize LGBTQ rights: we can now add both Austria and Australia to the list approving same-sex marriage.
 And hopefully with time, areas where gay people are treated as second-class citizens will also change.
 So, where are the best places to live or visit if you're LGBTQ?

 To date, Spain and the Netherlands seem to be the most gay-friendly countries in the world, according to their residents.
 In a 2016 Gallup poll, residents of both EU nations were asked if their country was a good place for gay and lesbian citizens, and the vast majority of residents in both instances responded with a resounding yes.

 While worldwide trends point towards an increasing acceptance of homosexuality, there are still certain countries that hold restrictive laws that limit the rights of LGBTQ individuals.
 However, the countries that advocate strongly for LGBTQ rights are, at times, a surprise.
 In our list of the top 10 most gay-friendly countries, some of the more conservative offerings may come as a surprise...

 Spain is one of the most welcoming and relaxed nations in Europe, and arguably one of the best lgbt countries in the world.
 The country's laid-back lifestyle and fantastic travel destinations should give the country a top spot on every gay traveler's list of must-see places.
 The overwhelming majority of residents in Spain are advocates of LGBTQ rights; a whopping 87 percent think their country is a good place for gay and lesbian people to settle down.

 © Ted Eytan, Flickr